 Technical Requirements Policy

-Students enrolling in Tufts Online courses must have regular access to a computer with a reliable, high-speed internet connection.
+Students enrolling in virtual courses and programs must have regular access to a computer with a reliable, high-speed internet connection.
 Students are expected to log into Canvas and check email daily and need regular and reliable access to the internet using a laptop or desktop computer manufactured in the past five years.
 For hardware and software requirement minimums, please see the computer specifications for Canvas.
 Individual courses may require students to have additional software.
 These requirements will be listed on the course syllabus and the Canvas course site.

 Please also see our Technical Requirements page for more details.